microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 3 - Remove Item through Web Form.md

     return redirect(url_for("index"))
 ```

-The code above creates a new route that listens for POST requests from the `/remove` URL.
+The code above creates a new route listening for POST requests from the `/remove` URL.
 When a POST request is received, the function remove_todo is called.
 This function retrieves the value of the "item_number" form field from the request, converts it to an integer, and then removes the task at the specified index from the todo_list.
-Note again, that python collections are zero-based while this list is one-based, so we need to subtract 1 from the item_number to get the correct index.
+Note again, Python collections are zero-based while our displayed list is one-based, so we need to subtract 1 from the item_number to get the correct index.
 The save_todo_list function is then called to save the updated list to the file, and the user is redirected back to the index page.

 <br/>

 #### 2. Run the Application
 Open the terminal and navigate to the folder where your `app.py` file is located.
-Run the application by typing `python app.py` and pressing the enter key or simply click the play button in the top right corner of the Visual Studio Code window.
-For Codespaces, the easiest path is to just click the play button.
+Run the application by typing `python app.py` and pressing the enter key or click the play button in the top right corner of the Visual Studio Code window.
+For Codespaces, just click the play button.
 This will launch a browser and show the home page (or you can browse to http://localhost:5000).

 Test it out by adding a task and then removing a task.